This article appeared in SoFi's On the Money newsletter. Not getting it? Sign up here.

-When you’re saving for retirement, one of the general rules of thumb is the longer you have before you stop working, the more risk you can afford to take.
+When saving for retirement, one rule of thumb is the longer there is until you retire, the more risk you can generally afford to take.

-In other words, if you have more time to ride out the stock market’s ups-and-downs and potentially grow your wealth, you should probably keep more of your money invested in stocks.
-When you get closer to retirement, it’s safest to pare back riskier holdings, keeping more in cash.
+That often translates to keeping more of your money invested in stocks, since the younger you are, the more time you have to ride out the stock market’s ups-and-downs — and ideally build wealth.
+Then, as you get closer to retirement, it’s often considered safest to pare back riskier holdings, keeping more in cash.

-But new data from retirement services firm Empower shows the exact opposite is happening: Cash is king for twenty-somethings, with investors in their 20s holding more of their assets in cash — almost 27% — than any age group except retirees 70 or older.
+But data from retirement services firm Empower suggests young people aren’t necessarily heeding that guidance.
+Cash is king for twenty-somethings, with investors in their 20s holding 34% of their assets in cash — more than any age group except retirees 70 or older, according to Empower’s Sept.
+30 figures.

 “Time can either be your best friend or worst enemy,” said Brian Walsh, a Certified Financial Planner® and SoFi’s Head of Advice & Planning.
 “Make it your best friend by investing early so your money has more time to grow.”

-Some advisors recommend keeping between 2% and 10% of your portfolio in cash.
-But the right allocation for you depends on many factors, including how long before you need your money, your financial goals, and your own personal risk tolerance.
+While some advisors recommend keeping between 2% and 10% of your portfolio in cash (and cash equivalents), the right mix of cash versus investments will depend on many factors, including your financial goals and your risk tolerance.

 Decide what you actually need to have in cash.
 Financial advisors generally recommend having enough liquid cash to cover three to six months’ worth of living expenses, in case something unexpected happens.
 It may make sense to hold onto even more if your income isn’t steady or if you’re making a big purchase (like a house) soon.